cympatic/stub/README.md

 [^1^]: [Consumer-driven Contract Testing (CDC)](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/cdc-testing/)

 > [!NOTE]
-> In discussions of integration tests, the tested project is frequently called the System Under Test, or "SUT" for short.
+> In discussions of integration tests, the tested project is frequently called "SUT", the System Under Test in short.

 The stub server creates a web host for the external service to handle the requests and responses for the external service made by the SUT.
 Creating the stub server can be done within a custom `WebApplicationFactory` [^2^] that might be available in the testproject for integration testing the SUT.
 An example of a custom [`WebApplicationFactory`](source/Examples/Cympatic.Stub.Example.WebApplication.IntegrationTests/Factories/ExampleWebApplicationFactory.cs) can be found in the [example testproject](source/Examples/Cympatic.Stub.Example.WebApplication.IntegrationTests).